raulgh0201/js-basic-web-structure-project/README.md

 # js-basic-web-structure-project
-JS basc web structure project made it following the js master of victorobles.
+JS baisc web structure project made it following the js master of victorobles.